UMM-CSci/csci-1301-fall-2021/_problem_sets/game-of-life-alive.md

 pair is less than the `value` of the second pair, and #false otherwise.
 (Unlike with `posn<`, we _don't_ need to compare the `count`s if the `value`s are equal.)

+:warning: Make sure you use `posn<` to do most of the actual work; don't repeat that logic here.

 You _do_ need to assume that the `value` is going to be a `posn` since that's what we're going to be using as values later.
 It should, for example, pass